ceramicstudio/js-glaze/website/docs/lib-apis.md

 Sets the content of the entry reference.

-> The provided tags will only be set if the entry is getting created, if it already exists tags will not be changed
+> The provided options are only applied if the entry is being created, if it already exists they are ignored

 **Arguments**

 1. `definitionId: DocID`
 1. `content: unknown`
-1. `tags?: Array<string> = []`
+1. `options?: CreateContentOptions`

 **Returns** `Promise<DocID>` the [`DocID`](#docid) of the created content document